alevani/ant_war_simulation/REPORT.md

 #### Foraging [NRV] TODO

-When foraging, ants will move randomly in many different directions to increase their chance to encounter food and a positive pheromone trail.
+When foraging, ants will move randomly in many different directions to increase their chance to encounter food or a positive pheromone trail.
 If the ants ever finds food it will sub-sequently crawl home leaving behind it a pheromone trail indicating the other ants where the food is.
 As more ants encounter the trail left by our lucky ants, the pheromone trail get bigger and bigger leading to even more ant finding it.
-The more appealing the food is (in quantity) the most ant will switch their current task to get the food area.
-If the ant fails to return to the colony in time the pheromone trail eventually evaporate and no ant will be able to follow the trail back to the food supply. [^33]

-**-> Talk about memory of high reward foraging sites?**
+The more appealing the food is (in quantity) the more ant will switch their current task to get to the food area.
+If the ant fails to return to the colony in time the pheromone trail eventually evaporate and no ant will be able to follow the trail back to the food supply. [^33] Ants also have a system of "memory of high reward foraging sites", the more food there is at a specific site the higher the reward is going to be, leading to the ant returning to this foraging site in the future given that it is a static site (not a spontaneous drop of supply).

 #### Patrolling [NRV]